zed-industries/zed/docs/design-tools.md

-export const description = 'A list of useful design tools.'

-# Design Tools
+# Design Tools & Links

 Generally useful tools and resources for design.